Dang3rZone/PhoneStore_back/README.md

-## If you want to download the back end of phoneWiki:
+## If you want to download the back end of PhoneWiki:

 1- You will need to do a 'NPM install' to install the node_modules folder and all the dependencies